sonic-needlemouse/Severstal_hackaton_March_2022/README.md

 - Fact_PDZ_prediction.ipynb - Jupyter notebook with ML for contractors debt prediction;
 - PDZ_prediction_30_days_and_60_90.ipynb - Jupyter notebook with ML for contractors debt prediction within certaqin time window: 30 days, from 60 to 90 days;
 - my_functions.py - py file with self-made functions;
 - severstal_04_main.zip - zip file with all data: internal dataframes, all jupyter notebooks, py files.
 Just download it.
 Unzip.
-And it's ready for work!
+And it's ready for work!💯
 - Final_presentation.pdf - final presentation of our team ("JEDAI");
 - jedai_final pitch.mp4 - final pitch.